immigration vs migration main

 Immigration vs migration

 The story of immigration is not something new.
-Long before the concept of territories came into being, people took part in the practice of moving to different locations for better prospects.
-In fact, many communities survived only by relocating to different places.
+Before the concept of territories, people moved to different locations for better prospects.
+Many communities survived only by relocating to different places.
 When resources were scarce in a place, relocating was not only the right option but also the only option for survival.
-Things today are quite different from the way they were in the Stone Age.
-The industrialization has brought revolutionary changes in every field of life, but things cannot only be viewed from a first world viewpoint.
-Third world countries exist, and the people there struggle today just like their ancestors did for good living conditions.
+Things today are quite different from how they were in the Stone Age.
+Industrialization has brought revolutionary changes in every field of life, but things cannot only be viewed from a first-world viewpoint.
+Third-world countries exist, and the people there struggle today just like their ancestors did for good living conditions.

-But rules have changed in today’s world, and people can’t simply move to a different location whenever they want.
+But rules have changed today, and people can’t simply move to a different location whenever they want.
 There are procedures to be followed and requirements to be fulfilled if you want to move to a different region.
 The rules, however, have not stopped people from striving to achieve better things in life.
 The prospect of a better life drives people to leave their homeland and start anew in a foreign land thousands of kilometers away.
-Even the places with high nationalism rates see a lot of their citizens moving to other countries for better jobs.
+Even the places with high nationalism rates see many citizens moving to other countries for better jobs.

 Why Do People move to Other Countries?

 There can be any number of reasons behind people’s wish to move to another country.
 Sometimes people only stay in a country for a few years.
 In such cases, they go there for degrees.
-Student visa applications make up for a huge part of visa applications that are submitted to embassies around the world.
+Student visa applications make up a huge part of visa applications submitted to embassies worldwide.
 Due to difficult living conditions or high fees, people go to better places for degrees.
-Ivy League universities are known throughout the world for their high-class education that attracts students from all corners of the world.
-Not only Americans work hard to get into those schools, but students from different nations also try their best to get accepted there.
+Ivy League universities are known worldwide for their high-class education that attracts students worldwide.
+Americans work hard to get into those schools, and students from different nations also try their best to get accepted there.

 Europe is another top choice for many students.
 Higher education is pretty cheap in a few European countries.
 Many students turn to European regions like France and Germany for education.
 Some apply to Oxford and Cambridge in the UK.
 Some prefer the artistic air of France.
 Australia is also making a name for itself in higher studies and attracting students from all across the globe.

-To find better jobs and earn a livelihood is another reason why people might move to other countries.
+Finding better jobs and earning a livelihood is another reason people might move to other countries.
 The Arab world has a lot of South Asian citizens who went there for jobs and ended up settling there for good.
-The difference between currencies has allowed people to move to rich countries and support their families back home without any difficulties.
-Europe also has a huge number of immigrants that moved there from different countries.
+The difference between currencies has allowed people to move to rich countries and support their families back home without difficulties.
+Europe also has a huge number of immigrants who moved there from different countries.
 People with higher education also turn to the US for jobs.
 Those with a good job offer end up moving there with their families.
 People choose such areas for living not only because of their jobs but also because of the high standard of living.

 lady with luggage